Erim32/erim32/README.md

 Added the `Sun 28 July 2024`

-Last update on `Sun Mar 01 2026`
+Last update on `Mon Mar 02 2026`

-**305 day before 2027 ⏱** days before new years
+**304 day before 2027 ⏱** days before new years

-This README.md is updated with hate, ❤️
+This README.md is updated with wickedness, ❤️